Tasneem227/HospitalMSs/README.md

 5. Build and run the application using Visual Studio or dotnet CLI.
 6. Access the web application through your local server (e.g., login:-
    - as super admin-> username:gamel  password:Gamel!
+   - as Doctor-> username:ayman_  password:Ayman!
+   -